Author: 2 Corinthians 1:1 identifies the author of the Book of 2 Corinthians as the apostle Paul, possibly along with Timothy.Recommended Resource:

 Purpose of Writing:

-The church in Corinth began in A.D.
-52 when Paul visited there on his second missionary journey.
-It was then that he stayed one and a half years, the first time he was allowed to stay in one place as long as he wished.
-A record of this visit and the establishment of the church is found in Acts 18:1-18.
+The church in Corinth began in AD 52 when Paul visited there on his second missionary journey.
+He stayed one and a half years, accomplishing much for the sake of the gospel.
+A record of this visit and the establishment of the church is found in Acts 18:1–18.

 In his second letter to the Corinthians, Paul expresses his relief and joy that the Corinthians had received his “severe” letter (now lost) in a positive manner.
 That letter addressed issues that were tearing the church apart, primarily the arrival of self-styled (false) apostles (2 Corinthians 11:13) who were assaulting Paul’s character, sowing discord among the believers, and teaching false doctrine.
-They appear to have questioned his veracity (2 Corinthians 1:15-17), his speaking ability (2 Corinthians 10:10; 11:6), and his unwillingness to accept support from the church at Corinth (2 Corinthians 11:7-9; 12:13).
-There were also some people who had not repented of their licentious behavior (2 Corinthians 12:20-21).
+They appear to have questioned his veracity (2 Corinthians 1:15–17), his speaking ability (2 Corinthians 10:10; 11:6), and his unwillingness to accept support from the church at Corinth (2 Corinthians 11:7–9; 12:13).
+There were also some people in Corinth who had not repented of their licentious behavior, another reason he had sent the “severe” letter (2 Corinthians 12:20–21).

-Positively, Paul found the Corinthians had well received his “severe” letter.
-Paul was overjoyed to learn from Titus that the majority of Corinthians repented of their rebellion against Paul (2 Corinthians 2:12-13; 7:5-9).
-The apostle encourages them for this in an expression of his genuine love (2 Corinthians 7:3-16).
-Paul also sought to vindicate his apostleship, as some in the church had likely questioned his authority (2 Corinthians 13:3).
+Paul was overjoyed to learn from Titus that the majority of Corinthians had repented of their rebellion against Paul (2 Corinthians 2:12–13; 7:5–9).
+The apostle encourages them for this in an expression of his genuine love (2 Corinthians 7:3–16).
+Paul also urged the Corinthians to finish collecting an offering for the poor (chapters 8—9) and to take a harder stance against false teachers (chapters 10—13).
+Finally, Paul vindicated his apostleship, as some in the church had likely questioned his authority (2 Corinthians 13:3).

 2 Corinthians 3:5: “Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.”